| Lithuania | Turkey | Austria | |

 Written by Kateryna Zamkovska

-Patient Consensus: Patients value how doctors explain complex diagnoses in plain language.
-They often mention feeling reassured by the efficient, clear communication during their appointments.
+Patient Consensus: Patients value how specialists explain complex diagnoses in plain language.
+They often mention the efficient, clear communication and the high standards of care in Lithuania.